elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> This is a behavioral JavaScript design pattern that creates a chain of receiver objects for a request.
-This pattern promotes loose coupling.
-We can avoid coupling the sender of a request to a receiver, and more than one receiver can handle the request.<br/><br/>
+      <strong>Interview Response:</strong> This behavioral JavaScript design pattern generates a series of receiver objects in response to a request.
+This approach encourages loose coupling, allowing us to avoid coupling the sender of a request to a receiver, and allowing other receivers to handle the request.<br/><br/>
-      The receiving objects will be linked together, and they can choose to act on the request and/or pass it to the next receiver object.
-It is also easy to add new receiver objects to the chain.
+      The receiving objects will be coupled together, and they'll be able to act on the request before passing it over to the next receiver object.
+It's also simple to add additional recipient objects to the chain.
 <br/>
     </div>
     <div>